-It’s time to make evaluating and mitigating software supply chain security risks at the top of mind as government agencies, corporations, industry analysts, and security firms try to chart a course forward for supply chain security after the SolarWinds hack.
+It’s time to make evaluating and mitigating software supply chain security attacks top of mind as government agencies, corporations, industry analysts, and security firms try to chart a course forward for supply chain security after the SolarWinds hack.

 Here are some software supply chain security challenges you should keep at top of mind now and in the future: